alp82/abmash/README.markdown

 	// you could use "search" or "lucky" too, if you use the English localized Google HtmlElement searchField = browser.type("google", "Abmash").submit();

-	// find the first result (predicates can be arbitrarily chained and nested) HtmlElement firstResult = browser.query(
+	// find the first result containing "github"
+	// (predicates can be arbitrarily chained and nested) HtmlElement firstResult = browser.query(
 	    headline(),
 	    link("github"),
 	    below(searchField) // alternative: below(typable("google"))
 	).findFirstWithWait();

-	// click it
+	// finally click it
 	firstResult.click();

+*Explanation:*

 Query predicates like `below()` are based on the visual representation of the web page, independently from the page source and DOM structure.

 Correspondingly, `isTitle()` not only selects `<h1>`, `<h2>`, ... elements, but also elements with a bigger font-size than the average on the current page.

 Color Queries
 -------------